-GETH WAN PORT
+ETH WAN PORT

-This port is designated to be used for 2.5 Gigabit Ethernet WAN functionality only.
-Use an Ethernet RJ-45 cable to connect to Gigabit WAN server for standard network usage.
+This port is designated to be used for Ethernet WAN functionality only.
+Use 1000-BASE-T RJ-45 cables to connect to Gigabit WAN server, or 10/100BASE-T RJ-45 cables for standard network usage.
+This ports is auto-sensing MDI/X; so either straight-through or crossover cable can be used.